-Those questions are commons that apply to most deployments, each company is unique and you need to tailor the configuration accordingly.
+Those are some of the common that need to be answered for most Warehouses WiFi deployments, each company is unique, and you need to tailor the configuration accordingly.
 With the answers to those questions in mind, the wireless engineer starts planning the design for the warehouse.

 Another interesting point, and it’s something that’s not unique to this type of environment, is the need to understand the difference between planning for coverage and capacity.
-We wrote an article about it, but just as a reminder, planning for coverage is ensuring that there’s a proper WiFi signal in the desired areas, and planning for capacity is ensuring that WiFi architecture is capable of supporting a large amount of concurrent connections.
-Most warehouses don’t need capacity deployments because the devices used for connectity don’t carry large amounts of data.
+We wrote an article about it, but just as a reminder, planning for coverage ensures that there’s a proper WiFi signal in the desired areas, and planning for capacity ensures that WiFi architecture can support a large number of concurrent connections and heavy traffic volume.
+Most warehouses don’t need capacity deployments because the devices used for connectivity don’t carry large amounts of data.

 With that being said, let’s go over a couple of points required for proper WiFi planning.

-Ceiling Hight and building materials: Access points installation height is an essential aspect of WiFi planning that’s usually overlooked.
+Access points installation height is an essential aspect of WiFi planning that’s usually overlooked.
 Most WiFi deployments for warehouses install APs on the metal beams under the ceiling to provide general coverage.
 Sometimes APs with special antennas are mounted on walls for coverage in specific areas.
 Still, a combination of ceiling and wall mount is usually necessary for proper signal coverage.
-It is essential to point out that ceiling hights over 25 feet may require special considerations for the installation.
-Howerver, there are no written rules about it, an installation of 20-25 feet is considered best practice for proper signal propagation.
+It is essential to point out that ceiling heights over 25 feet may require special considerations for the installation.
+However, there are no written rules about it.
+An installation of 20-25 feet is considered best practice for proper signal propagation.
 You also need to consider the logistics to ensure the APs are installed above anything that can hit them and damage them as forklifts and any other type of vehicle.

-Building materials are another essential factor for WiFi planning as the RF signal will be affected as it encounters different wall and ceiling materials.
+Building materials are another essential factor for WiFi planning as the RF signal will be affected as it encounters different types of objects as it propagates.
 Radio signal behaviors such as reflection, refraction, diffraction, gain, loss, absorption, attenuation, etc. are directly affected by building materials.
 Each type of material will affect the signal as it travels through it.
 A significant challenge to consider, and something unavoidable in warehouses, is that cardboard has a high level of RF signal absorption; for that matter, the wireless engineer needs to plan for proper signal propagation between aisles at the ground level.